 In the morning we visited Parque Rodó.
 We were disappointed at this park, very dirty and kind of abandoned, so we didn't stay much time there.
 It was a Sunday so we went to Feria Tristán Narvaja, a street fair located downtown.
 There you can find fruits, vegetables, antiques, among other things.
 The fair is huge!
 Lots of blocks with everything you can imagine.
 Very cool!
 And even after having a big breakfast Isabella had a pancho, a traditional Uruguayan hot dog.

 From there we went to Pocitos, a charming neighborhood in Montevideo, very nice to take a walk.
 We parked our car and went straight to the Rambla (the large avenue right by the river), and visited the Montevideo Sign.
-We had lunch at Pitanguero, a simple and yummy parrilla located in Pocitos.
+We had lunch at Pitanguero, a simple and excellent parrilla located in Pocitos.

 After that we visited the Japanese Garden and Blanes Museum.
 One is right next to the other and are worth a visit.
 Jardín Japones is small, but so pretty (we were there at springtime so it was even more beautiful).
 Museo Blanes is also small and it is a good chance for you to see some Uruguayan art.
-And best of all, both attractions are for free!
+And best of all, both attractions are free!

 From there we passed by Carmelitas church (it was closed 🙁 ) and Castillo Soneira, that is being refurbished.
 We then went to Tienda Inglesa, a famous supermarket chain.
 We just love going to supermarkets when we travel abroad!